kdevo/grapresso/README.md

 ---

-Caffeinated Python graph data structure library originated from an academical context (see [Development](#Development)).
+Caffeinated object-oriented Python graph data structure library [originated from an academical context](#Development).

 **Grapresso** ☕ is like a good espresso among other graph libs: